-3.8.1 PIT Finalisation
+5.8Tax Finalisation5.8.1PIT Finalisation

 Normally, the employer will submit the tax declaration to the Vietnamese authorities for its payments to employees by the end of the year.
-If an employee works for two employers under a labour contract or another kind of agreement, neither company can finalise the tax over a calendar year, unless the labour contract or agreement is of a term less than three months or the monthly average amount paid by the other companies is more than VND10 million.
+If an employee also works for other employers under a labour contract or another kind of agreement, neither company can finalise the tax over a calendar year, unless the labour contract or agreement is of a term less than three months and the monthly average amount paid by the other companies is not over VND10 million for which the PIT is already withheld and the employee does not require tax finalisation.
 In that case, the employee can authorise the company to submit on his or her behalf.
 Otherwise, the employee has to submit the tax declaration.
 An annual final tax return must be submitted, and any additional tax must be paid within 90 days from year's end.